ctcl-bregis/ctclsite-python/config/projects/srv_prm.md

 WBSD, nicknamed "Belmont Hall", is a server dedicated to being a Network Attached Storage (NAS) device.

-The current hardware platform used for WBSD is codenamed "Promethazine":
+The current hardware platform used for WBSD is codenamed "Promethazine" (Shorthand "PRM"):

 - Motherboard: Supermicro X8SIE-LN4
 - CPU: 1x Intel Xeon X3460